widgetti/ipyvuetify/docs/usage.rst

     v.Select(clearable=True, label='Fruits', items=['Apple', 'Pear', 'Cherry'], value='Apple')

-Some attribute have naming conflicts with Python or ipywidgets.
+Some attributes have naming conflicts with Python or ipywidgets.
 These are :code:`for`, :code:`open`, :code:`class` and :code:`style` and must be suffixed with an underscore.
 For example :code:`style` becomes :code:`style_`

 Vuetify: